 This post may contain affiliate links.
 Please read my disclosure policy.

-These Gluten Free Pumpkin Waffles are going to be the star of the breakfast or brunch table!
-You wouldn’t know these waffles were made without flour and they’re a cinch to put together using only one bowl.
-They are fluffy on the inside and crispy on the outside and full of pumpkin flavor!
+This Gluten Free Pumpkin Waffles Recipe is going to be the star of the breakfast or brunch table!
+Fluffy on the inside, crispy on the outside, and full of pumpkin flavor these waffles are a cinch to make and always a hit.

 How to Make Gluten Free Pumpkin Waffles